[Federal Register Volume 85, Number 21 (Friday, January 31, 2020)]

 ACTION: Notice of availability; request for comments.

-SUMMARY: The Department of Labor (DOL) is submitting the Occupational
+SUMMARY: The Department of Labor (DOL) is submitting the Office of

-Office of Management and Budget (OMB) for review and approval for
+Office of Management and Budget (OMB) for review and approval, without

 DATES: The OMB will consider all written comments that agency receives